Melatonin, 'sleep hormone', is released in Brazil, but doctors urge caution

 In other places, such as the United States and Europe, it is possible to find much larger doses, reaching up to 5 mg.

-In addition, it is advised that individuals with any illness or taking medications seek medical attention before consuming this supplement on their own.
+In addition, it is recommended that individuals with any illness or taking medications seek medical attention before consuming this supplement on their own.

 Poyares assesses that the dose approved in the country, 0.21 mg, is very close to what is produced on average by the body itself, which reduces the risk of more worrying adverse events.